 Silence finally enveloped them, but as Aeryn pressed her quill against her parchment, she realized she actually liked Cora’s noisy interruptions.
 They were entertaining and refreshing in comparison to Peter and the rest of the Marauders’ mature sense of humor.

-As the Seeker began to shuffle her class notes into a neat stack, Aeryn suddenly felt the need to connect with her fellow female.
-As she continued compare Cora to Peter and his band of merry pranksters, the Gryffindor recognized that she was curious about her new tablemate.
-She was very thankful for her new friendship with Lily Evans and Gemma Rawnsley but deep down, Aeryn craved something more fulfilling and Cora seemed to fit the description she was looking for.
+The small Seeker began to shuffle her class notes into a neat stack and Aeryn suddenly felt the need to connect with her fellow female; as she continued compare Cora to Peter and his band of merry pranksters, the Gryffindor recognized that she was curious about her new tablemate.
+She was very thankful for her new friendship with Lily and Gemma but deep down, Aeryn craved something more fulfilling and Cora seemed to fit the description she was looking for.